How to Build an App With AI: No-Code and Low-Code Guide

 Days 1–3: Pick One Use Case

 Choose one workflow where AI can save time or improve quality without major risk.
-Good candidates: drafts, summaries, research briefs, study plans, social captions, internal FAQs, meeting notes, test generation, content outlines.
+Good candidates: app prototypes, internal dashboards, user onboarding flows, admin panels, or data entry utilities.
 Avoid mission-critical autonomy at start.

 Days 4–7: Build a Prompt and Source Pack

-Create a reusable prompt template.
-Add good output examples, brand rules, approved sources, glossary terms, review criteria.
+Create reusable prompt templates.
+Add good output examples, brand rules, approved sources, review criteria.
 If workflow involves current facts, require citations.
 If it involves internal data, use approved tools and data controls.

 Days 8–14: Run Controlled Tests